cunarist/rinf/README.md

 }
 ```

-Handling requests in Rust is as follows.
-Endpoint message schema is defined here because it will be different by address and operation type.
+Endpoint function in Rust would be like this.
+Message schema is defined in the match statement because it will be different by the operation type.

 ```rust
 pub async fn calculate_something(rust_request: RustRequest) -> RustResponse {